-With the obtained semi analytical expression for the observables in hand, we study the sensitivity of all observables to the anomalous couplings by varying one parameter at a time and show them in Fig.~\ref{fig:bsm-asym} in the form of $\chi^2$ for various combination of polarizations and spin correlations for all four anomalous couplings.
+With the obtained semi-analytical expression for the observables in hand, we study the sensitivity of all observables to the anomalous couplings by varying one parameter at a time in terms of $\chi^2$.
 The $\chi^2$ for a coupling $C_i$ is defined as follows,